 Quirks; when shooting at long distances where you would normally be setting the focus to infinity, my copy is just a hair sharper when set slightly back from the infinity mark, maybe in the middle of the first swirl, or around 1mm back, but only at F/1.7, the other apertures don’t seem to show any change.

 Other versions; there are several similar versions from Olympus with this lens such as the 35 LE, which was program only I think and had a Copal x shutter.
 The 35 LC, which lacked the auto mode had a Copal x shutter.
 The 35 SPn, and 35 UC, used different trim and had a battery check button, but otherwise they’re the same as the SP.
-The Olympus 35 RD has a different six element F Zuiko 40mm F/1.7 lens with Seiko shutter.
+The Olympus 35 RD and 35 DC have a different six element F Zuiko 40mm F/1.7 lens with Seiko shutter.

 Olympus has a long tradition of using letters to indicate the number of elements in their lenses.
 So the ‘G’ in G Zuiko is the seventh letter in the alphabet.
 An ‘F’ Zuiko has six and so on.
 The least I’ve seen is a three element ‘C’ Zuiko on one of their early 35mm cameras.

 Go here to see the owners manual, and make sure you tip the site owner.

 Product shots with descriptions.
 Click pictures for larger versions.